-The Vision Statement paints a picture of what the Village of North Aurora will look like in the future.
-It is a retrospective look from the year 2035, chronicling the accomplishments and achievements that have occurred in the Village since the new Comprehensive Plan was adopted in 2023.
+The Vision Statement paints a picture of what the Village of North Aurora will look like in 20 years from now.
+It is written is a retrospective in the year 2035, chronicling the accomplishments and achievements that have occurred in the Village since the new Comprehensive Plan was adopted in 2015.
 The Statement incorporates the most central ideas and themes discussed throughout the community outreach process.